 Students are provided with teaching microscopes and are taught in state-of-the-art teaching laboratories.
 Alongside the development of practical biological skills, students are also given the opportunity to expand on their presentation and IT skills.

 Fourth-year teaching differs from the typical lecture, seminar and tutorial format which students will experience from years one to three.
-Fourth year allows you to focus on a major project which occupies half of the year.
+In fourth year, students also undertake a substantial final-year research project.
+This research project is designed to develop skills in experimental design and problem-solving, the evaluation and interpretation of data, and communication skills.
 Working on this project will enable you to develop key research skills which are desired by both prospective employers and by graduate schools offering postgraduate degrees.
 The project can also lead to your first publication in a scientific journal.

 When not attending lectures, tutorials and practical classes you will be expected to continue learning independently through self-study.
 Typically, this will involve:

-During first and second year, all modules are assessed by an equal weighting of coursework and written examinations.
+During first, second and third year, all modules are assessed by an equal weighting of coursework and written examinations.

-In third year, most modules give a higher weighting to examinations, and in fourth year some modules are entirely assessed by coursework, while others include written examinations in addition to coursework.
+In fourth year some modules are entirely assessed by coursework, while others include written examinations in addition to coursework.

 Most examinations are held at the end of the semester during a dedicated exam diet and revision time is provided beforehand.